I Like It Like That (Pete Rodriguez song)

-Background
+Pete Rodriguez version

 Tony Pabon and Manny Rodriguez originally wrote "I Like It Like That" in 1967.
 Tony Pabon sang the vocals for the song, while the instrumentals were performed by Pete Rodriguez Orchestra.
 The recording was engineered by Fred Weinberg at National Recording Studios in New York City and produced by Roulette Records producer Morrie Pelsman, also known as Pancho Cristal, for Roulette Records.
-Part of the recording used many of the musician's kids chanting "Ahh Bibi!" which seemed to add to the excitement of the song.
-At the request of Pancho Cristal, Weinberg delivered a copy to Roulette Records' owner, Morris Levy.
-According to Weinberg, "Levy wanted the kids that were singing on the song removed as they sounded out of tune", however, by that time a copy of the song was also delivered to a disk jockey named Symphony Sid at WEVD.
-Symphony Sid's show had a huge diverse audience.
-The record had hit the airwaves at WEVD and requests by listeners poured in.
+Part of the recording used the musician's kids chanting "Ahh Bibi!" which seemed to add to the excitement of the song.

+At the request of Pancho Cristal, Weinberg delivered a copy to Roulette Records' owner Morris Levy.
+According to Weinberg, "Levy wanted the kids that were singing on the song removed as they sounded out of tune", however by that time a copy of the song was delivered to a disk jockey named Symphony Sid at WEVD.
+Symphony Sid had a huge diverse audience.
+The record hit the airwaves at WEVD and requests from the listeners poured in.
 At the suggestion of Weinberg, Morris Levy left the kids singing in the recording.